klalka-dev/detox-boilerplate/README.md

 ## `config/`

-This contains our `mocha.opts` file.
-For more information on mocha check out their [docs](https://mochajs.org/#mochaopts).
+This contains our `jest.json` file.
+For more information on Jest check out their [docs](https://jestjs.io/docs/en/configuration).

-> There is an option to configure Jest instead of Mocha.
-Not sure if it is worth it to create a boilerplate generate to have mocha or jest set as default.

 ## `data/`